Director of Development, Regional

 - Demonstrated experience in the identification, cultivation, and solicitation of major gifts, preferably at an academic institution.

-- Ability to work with colleagues across the College and establish and foster relationships that encourage a collaborative work environment to reach shared goals.
+- Ability to work with colleagues across the College and to establish and foster relationships that encourage a collaborative work environment to reach shared goals.

 - Demonstrated appreciation for private liberal arts education.